New trustees named to the N.C. A&T and UNCG boards

 One new member was appointed to A&T’s board and three members got second four-year terms.

-• Hilda Pinnix‐Ragland is the third current trustee to reappointed.
-She's a retired Duke Energy executive and A&T graduate who's currently the vice chairwoman of the A&T board.
+Hilda Pinnix-Ragland is the third current trustee to be reappointed.
+She’s a retired Duke Energy executive and A&T graduate who’s currently the vice chairwoman of the A&T board.

 UNCG